souvik150/Fampay-Backend-Assignment/README.md

 ``git clone https://github.com/souvik150/Fampay-Backend-Assignment``

+Create a .env file with all the details.
 Install Make, Docker and Docker Compose if not already installed.

 Run the following commands in the project root directory: